sveltejs/svelte/documentation/docs/05-misc/02-typescript.md

 ### Using Vite or SvelteKit

-If you're using the official Vite+Svelte template, you can use the relatively faster `vitePreprocess` for faster speeds without an additional dependency.
-Installing `svelte-preprocess` is not required.
+If you're using `vite-plugin-svelte`, which is part of SvelteKit and also used in the Vite Svelte template, you can use `vitePreprocess`.
+It is slightly faster and does not require installing additional dependencies such as `svelte-preprocess`.

 ```ts
 /// file: svelte.config.js